twiga2/ML_Jun19/README.md

 Lecture notes and tutorials for the course at NM-AIST.
 Acknowledgment:
 ----
-Marc Deisenroth, A. Aldo Faisal, Cheng Soon Ong, “Mathematics for Ma- chine Learning”, https://mml-book.com/, To be published by Cambridge University Press.
+Marc Deisenroth, A. Aldo Faisal, Cheng Soon Ong, “Mathematics for Machine Learning”, https://mml-book.com/, To be published by Cambridge
+University Press.